-I wanted to incorporate those colors.
-But since he is a veteran, I wanted to convey strength, power, bravery.
+Since he is a veteran, I wanted to convey strength, power, bravery.
 Is the yellow figure an eagle?
 Or a phoenix rising?
 It is entirely up to you.

-Per my friend's request, there will not be any copies made of this.
-But I wanted to share this with you so you could see it.
 It took me a long time to create, but I am very happy with the result.

 It's called "The Eyes of Fantasia."
 Acrylic and stained glass paint on canvas.

 "A Study in Black and Blue"

 Never have I finished a painting so fast.

 I had some leftover paint from working on a custom piece for a client, so I decided to just smear what was leftover onto a new canvas.
 I smeared up one time and then down with the blue and black ink.